mcsee/Software-Design-Articles/Articles/Theory/Programming as Theory Building/readme.md

 It is not the same to write an algorithm in a **declarative** language than in a **low-level** one.

-Nor will we be able to express good business models in non-declarative languages ​​like C or GoLang.
+Nor will we be able to express good business models in non-declarative languages like C or GoLang.

 In the same way that we should not describe chemical or physical equations in natural language, we should not express our theory in low-level languages.